 We have yet to appreciate Ditko the philosopher, Ditko the comedian.
-Many readers lament the artist’s move away from the formulaic superhero story into the uncharted terrain of the philosophical comic.
-“Why couldn’t he do something more like, maybe, Spider-Man or Doctor Strange?” wonders the bemused fan when confronted with medium-reinventing works like 1969’s “The Avenging World” or 1975’s “Premise to Consequence.”
-Readers puzzled by Ditko’s independent work or frustrated with its Ayn Rand-based politics should take a hint from the spirit of these comics: read them with a black sense of humor.
+Many comic-book readers lament the artist’s move away from formulaic superhero stories into the uncharted terrain of the philosophical comic.
+“Why couldn’t he just do something like his Spider-Man or Doctor Strange comics?” wonders the bemused fan when confronted with medium-reinventing works like 1969’s “The Avenging World” or 1975’s “Premise to Consequence.”
+Readers puzzled by Ditko's independent work or frustrated with its Ayn Rand-based politics should take a hint from the spirit of these comics: read them with a black sense of humor.

-Ditko created these works at a revolutionary moment in US comic book history, the era of Underground Comix, when counter-culture cartoonists rejected the practices of the comic book industry—a business committed to safe stories for children—by producing and distributing visionary work in new ways.
+Ditko created these works at a revolutionary moment in US comic book history, the era of Underground Comix, when counter-culture cartoonists rejected the practices of the comic-book industry—a business committed to safe stories for children—by producing and distributing visionary work in new ways.
 When Ditko rebelled against the corporate constraints of Marvel and DC, he created moral tales that look nothing like the sex- or drug-fueled romps of his subversive contemporaries.
-But Ditko shares with them a radical, almost absurdist sensibility and a dedication to reimagining the medium’s possibilities.
+But Ditko shares with them a radical, almost absurdist sensibility and a dedication to reimagining the medium’s formal and political possibilities.

 I. It's a Sick, Sick, Sick, Sick World